by Sean Finnegan

 Conclusion

 Today, the Comma Johanneum persists in only the KJV, the NKJV, and a smattering of other outdated translations.
 Mainstream Bibles like the NASB, NIV, ESV, HCSB, NAB, NET, NRSV, RSV, NJB, etc. have eliminated the forgery.
 In other words, Catholics and Protestants both admit that the Comma should not be considered as legitimate Scripture!
 But then this brings us to a rather paradoxical conclusion.
 If the most Trinitarian verse in the Bible was a counterfeit, does that not indicate that someone, somewhere along the line, thought the Scriptures needed help teaching the cherished dogma?
 Even if we accept Metzger’s more benign theory for the origin of the Comma, we are still left with the simple fact that every single Greek manuscript testified to its falsity until the fifteenth and sixteenth centuries when marginal notes were added to four old manuscripts and new ones were churned out to validate the erroneous Latin reading.
 (This is besides the fact that early Latin manuscripts likewise omitted the text in both the Old Latin and Jerome’s Vulgate.)
 When I consider the audacity and hubris involved in fabricating and forcibly inserting a counterfeit verse into Scripture, I cannot help but ask why?
 If the Bible already clearly taught the Trinity, why would anyone go through the effort to tamper with it?
-To me, such an act is plain indication that the Bible does not teach the Trinity well at all.
+To me, such an act is plain indication that the Bible does not teach the Trinity at all.

 [1] New King James Version (NKJV), translated in 1982 by Thomas Nelson.